 This is the only 100% reliable way of sexing your goldfish but your goldfish will have to be in the height of breeding season.

-Now that you know how to tell the sex of your goldfish, what are you going to do?
-Is your goldfish a male or a female?
+Now that you know how to tell the sex of your goldfish, is your goldfish a male or a female?
+Hopefully, our tips above have helped you learn to tell the difference.
+Remember, your fish must be 9–12 months old for the methods above to work.